4 A/B Split Testing Mistakes Newbies Should Avoid

 Test 2: You add images to the mini-reviews below the comparison tables.
 Result: -23%.

 The results now give off a distorted view of how the campaign is performing.
 In fact, you can’t actually be certain that the results aren’t polluted (meaning the changes from the first test are affecting conversions in the second).
 Be patient and test one thing at a time.
+In case the worst happens you can click here and get a quote from our professionals.

 Fix the Mistake: You might think running multiple tests will help you grow faster, but it’s a dangerous game if you don’t know what you’re doing.
 Don’t test too many elements at one time.
 Unless you’re a bad-ass pro at CRO (and even if you are) we suggest you stick to testing one single thing at a time.